Last Updated | April 11, 2023

 This approach enables patients to access doctors directly for consultations, just like traditional in-person visits.
 Here patients can ask doctors about their concerns, whereas, and doctors are also able to monitor directly any symptoms of diseases.
 The approach uses specific HIPAA-compliant video conferencing software that ensures the security and confidentiality of patients’ data.

-As discussed above, these are the three major types of telemedicine, which is to say there are also other types of telemedicine solutions, which we will be covering in the latter part of the blog.
+Telemedicine includes three different types of services, which are remote patient monitoring, live video conferencing with healthcare providers, and remote pharmacy services, all of which can be integrated into a comprehensive healthcare software platform.
 It is important to remember that each solution is meant to give patients and healthcare patients a new opportunity to interact with each other and improve the quality of healthcare services they need.

 What are Examples of Telehealth?